kyasuigit/World-Bank-Data-Visualizer/README.md

 # 2212-Assign
-Project for software engineering class
+Project for software engineering class.
+Created a visualizer for the World Bank Database to compare statistics in a graphical GUI.